-- The fact that all rejected submissions are registered as technical reports adds worth from the good papers that are rejected and reduces worth due to wrong papers that are registered. - The worth lost due to wrong papers that are registered as technical reports is partly recovered by allowing authors to withdraw them, and also publishing the comments of the reviewers. - The worth lost due to wrong comments is partly recovered by also publishing author answers.
+- The worth lost due to wrong papers that are registered as technical reports is partly recovered by allowing authors to withdraw them, and also publishing the comments of the reviewers. - The worth lost due to wrong reviewing comments is partly recovered by also publishing author answers.